Decoherence across phase-space scales: From compass states to general quantum states: INTRODUCTION

+Subsequently, we validate our findings by evaluating the robustness of a generic quantum state interacting with the specified heat reservoir and analyze the impact of decoherence across varying sizes or extensions of phase-space features.
+The impact of decoherence on phase-space features of a quantum state appears to scale inversely with their sizes; tiny features (such as sub-Planck structures) decay more rapidly than larger ones.
+In other words, quantum features at smaller phase-space scales are more rapidly suppressed by environmental decoherence, indicating that they exhibit comparatively reduced stability.

-Specifically, in our cases, either increasing the number of added photons or raising the amplitudes of the superposed coherent states results in the development of finer phase-space structures, which give rise to crucial sub-Planckian features.
-Although these finer-scale features enhance the capacity of the states for quantum sensing, they also increase susceptibility to decoherence.
-By contrast, applying photon subtraction after photon addition can produce comparatively larger-scale phase-space features, making the resulting states more stable against decoherence.
-Our analysis begins with a characterization of the crucial phase-space features of the compass states in Sec.~\ref{sec:cases}, followed by an evaluation of their robustness against decoherence using multiple theoretical frameworks in Sec.~\ref{sec:stability}.
-In Sec.~\ref{sec:phase_robustness}, we develop a general framework for phase-space–scale-dependent robustness and illustrate our states as particular instances.
+This paper is organized as follows: We begin by characterizing the phase-space features of the representative compass states in Sec.~\ref{sec:cases}, followed by an evaluation of their robustness against decoherence using multiple theoretical frameworks in Sec.~\ref{sec:stability}.
+In Sec.~\ref{sec:phase_robustness1}, we develop a general framework for phase-space–scale-dependent robustness for any generic quantum state interacting with the heat reservoir.
 The results are summarized in Sec.~\ref{sec:conc}.